Learn How to Dwell in God’s Secret Place

 That is a description of the glory of God.

-Adam was created in God’s image and God “crowned him with glory and honour” (Psalm 8:5).
+Adam was created in God’s image and God “crowned him with glory and honor” (Psalm 8:5).
 A Jewish commentary on Psalm 93 tells us, “As he sang God’s praises, Adam truly looked Divine, because he was a reflection of God’s image.”
 Think about it—Adam looked just like God.
 He was clothed in the glory of God—he wore a garment of light.

 Now it’s true when Adam sinned, the glory departed from him.
 He lost that crown of honor.
 But thank God, Jesus got back everything in the redemption that Adam lost in the Fall.